Nutlope/aicommits/README.md

   - **LM Studio** (local) - No API key required.
 Runs on your computer via [LM Studio](https://lmstudio.ai/)
   - **Custom OpenAI-compatible endpoint** - Use any service that implements the OpenAI API

-  Together AI, OpenAI, and xAI models use the agentic generation flow.
-Tested Together models without compatible tool calls use the one-shot path; OpenAI and xAI models fall back when an endpoint rejects tools.
+  Together AI, OpenAI, xAI, and LM Studio models use the agentic generation flow.
+Tested Together models without compatible tool calls use the one-shot path; OpenAI, xAI, and LM Studio fall back when an endpoint rejects tools.
+  LM Studio also falls back when a local model does not submit the required tool call.
 Other providers continue through the one-shot flow.

   **For CI/CD environments**, you can also set up configuration via the config file: